Neil Dansie: Cricket administration

-Honours
+Later life and honours

 Dansie was known as "The Patriarch of South Australian cricket", and the Neil Dansie Trophy for South Australia's most valuable player each season is named in his honour.
 He and his former teammate Les Favell are honoured in the Favell-Dansie Indoor Centre at the southern end of Adelaide Oval, behind the Sir Donald Bradman Stand.
-In 1991 he was awarded the Order of Australia Medal for services to sport.
+In the 1991 Australia Day Honours, he was awarded the Order of Australia Medal (OAM) for services to sport.

+Dansie died in Adelaide on 23 May 2023, at the age of 94.